steemit/devportal-tutorials-js/tutorials/03_client_signing/README.md

 ```

+* *Disclaimer: In this tutorial we are using testnet powered by community member (`@almost-digital`) and predefined accounts reside on this network only.*

 ### Network globals

 To test connection as well as to get parameters of the connected network, we can use `getDynamicGlobalProperties` function from **dsteem** library.
 Only 2 fields are in our interesting for this tutorial, `head_block_number` - returns head or latest block number of the network, `head_block_id` - returns id of head block.